ntm-development/weebyapi-guide/guide/weeby-api/bot-commands.md

 # Bot Commands
-The Weeby API bot uses slash commands which can be run in the bot's DMs and on the server.
+The Weeby API bot uses slash commands which can be run on the server.

 <DiscordMessages>
     <DiscordMessage profile="bot">